 Overview

-This document describes the schemes for migrating a self-built Kafka cluster to a CKafka cluster.
+This document introduces feasible solutions to migrate self-built or other cloud vendors' Kafka clusters to Tencent Cloud CKafka clusters.
 You can choose an appropriate scheme according to your own business scenarios.

 Scheme 1.
 Single-Producer dual-consumer